shreyasm1505-hub/DataWithBaraa/README.md

 # Hello! 👋

 Hi there!
 I'm **Baraa Khatib Salkini**, also known as **Data With Baraa**.
-I’m an IT professional and passionate YouTuber on a mission to share knowledge and make working with data enjoyable and engaging!
+I’m an IT professional and passionate YouTuber on a mission to share knowledge and make working with data enjoyable,engaging and for FREE!

 ## ☕ Stay Connected